lidofinance/dual-governance/docs/mechanism.md

 2. All stETH and wstETH held by the rage quit escrow are sent for withdrawal via the regular Lido Withdrawal Queue mechanism, generating a set of batch withdrawal NFTs held by the rage quit escrow.
 3. A new instance of the veto signalling escrow smart contract is deployed.
 This way, at any point in time, there is only one veto signalling escrow but there may be multiple rage quit escrows from previous rage quits.

-In this state, the DAO is allowed submit proposals to the DG but cannot execute any pending proposals.
+In this state, the DAO is allowed to submit proposals to the DG but cannot execute any pending proposals.
 Stakers are not allowed to lock (w)stETH or withdrawal NFTs into the rage quit escrow so joining the ongoing rage quit is not possible.
 However, they can lock their tokens that are not part of the ongoing rage quit process to the newly-deployed veto signalling escrow to potentially trigger a new rage quit later.

 The state lasts until the withdrawal started in 2) is complete, i.e. until all batch withdrawal NFTs generated from (w)stETH that was locked in the escrow are fulfilled and claimed, plus `RageQuitExtensionDelay` days.

-If, prior to the Rage Quit state being entered, a staker locked a withdrawal NFT into the signalling escrow, this NFT remains locked in the rage quit escrow.
+If a staker locks a withdrawal NFT into the signalling escrow before the Rage Quit state is entered, this NFT remains locked in the rage quit escrow.
 When such an NFT becomes fulfilled, the staker is allowed to burn this NFT and convert it to plain ETH, although still locked in the escrow.
 This allows stakers to derisk their ETH as early as possible by removing any dependence on the DAO-controlled code (remember that the withdrawal NFT contract is potentially upgradeable by the DAO but the rage quit escrow is immutable).

-Since batch withdrawal NFTs are generated after the NFTs that were locked by stakers into the escrow directly, the withdrawal queue mechanism (external to the DG) guarantees that, by the time batch NFTs are fulfilled, all individually locked NFTs are fulfilled as well and can be claimed.
+Since batch withdrawal NFTs are generated after the NFTs that were locked by stakers into the escrow directly, the withdrawal queue mechanism (external to the DG) guarantees that by the time batch NFTs are fulfilled, all individually locked NFTs are fulfilled as well and can be claimed.
 Together with the extension delay, this guarantees that any staker having a withdrawal NFT locked in the rage quit escrow has at least `RageQuitExtensionDelay` days to convert it to escrow-locked ETH before the DAO execution is unblocked.

 When the withdrawal is complete and the extension delay elapses, two things happen simultaneously: